syskey-shell/VulcanScan/README.md

 ## About Me
-I created this project to showcase my Python and cyber security skills as I start my journey in the field.
 My goal is to build more security tools.
 I hope this project helps other beginners.. <3 :).

 # Basic Python Port Scanner

-This is a beginner-friendly port scanner written in Python.
+This is a beginner friendly port scanner written in Python.
 It can scan multiple hosts and a range of ports using both basic socket programming and the "python-nmap" library.

 ## Features
 - Scan multiple hosts (comma-separated IPs or domains)